vogtb/ripple-gate/readme.md

  * `ensureID(req, res, next)` **function** Used to ensure that the session variable rgid (req.session.rgid) has been set.
 This is the DestinationTag in the transaction, so when it checks your Ripple Wallet it can identify the transaction that corresponds to your session.
  * `check(req, res, next)` **function** Should be used as a middlewear function on any path that you want to put a gate on.
 It checks the transactions of your wallet to see if any have a DestinationTag that matches req.session.rgid
+ * `constructPaymentURI(req)` **function** Constructs a ripple URI that opens the users wallet and sets up a transaction with the correct payment amount, destination tag, and wallet address.
+Example: https://ripple.com//send?to=ra1UbcPh8y5BeBtfMqtMspfVeT7dZTj7qk&amount=1&dt=727584372

 ##  Philosophy
 There are certain directories on your server that you want to limit access to.
 By specifying a micropayment in XRP -- less than a penny if you'd like -- you can limit the access to that directory.
 As the use of Ripple increases, you can use this to limit webcrawlers, or even fake users on your site.